lauratoubeau/blogdown.source/static/README.md

-# FIRSTNAME FAMILYNAME's Web Site
+# Laura TOUBEAU's Web Site

-This is served as https://USERNAME.github.io, and the sources are in https://github.com/USERNAME/blogdown.source-USERNAME.
+This is served as https://lauratoubeau.github.io, and the sources are in https://github.com/lauratoubeau/blogdown.source-lauratoubeau.